 The Apache Foundation released Apache Version 2 in 2002, following on the success of Apache Web Server version 1.
 Version 2 was almost a total rewrite, which mostly focused on further modularization and development of the Apache core.
 Apache Version 2 has several improvements, which include Unix threading, IP version 6 support and most importantly of all, better support for non-Unix platforms, such as Microsoft Windows.
 These improvements helped Apache web server to become the first web server used to host over 100 million websites and web applications on the internet, thus being the most widely used web server.

-Securing Apache web server
+Apache Security - Securing the Apache web server

 The following suggestions will go a long way in improving the security of an Apache web server installation.
 Despite applying the ‘less is better’ rule to harden a web server by disabling a number of modules, it will not be enough.
 It is still recommended to apply all security patches in case a disabled module is enabled in the future.